Stenka Razin: Stenka Razin song

 The popular song is known by the words Volga, Volga mat' rodnaya, Iz za ostrova na strezhen, and, simply, Stenka Razin.
 The song gave the title to the famous Soviet musical comedy Volga-Volga.
-The melody was used by Tom Springfield in the song "The Carnival Is Over" that placed The Seekers at #1 in 1965 in Australia and the UK.
+The melody was used by Tom Springfield in the song "The Carnival Is Over" that placed The Seekers at No. 1 in 1965 in Australia and the UK.

 A version of this song is also performed by Doukhobors in Canada.